Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 # Description
-The Revit addon Sample is based on the the project from SDK sample(Samples\CloudAPISample\CS), it intends for demonstrating usage of Revit Cloud API.
-In this sample, we provided the workflow to demostrate migrating Revit RCW model from `BIM 360 Team` to `BIM 360 Docs`.
+This Revit addon sample is based on the project from Revit 2022 SDK sample (\<SDK install\>\Samples\CloudAPISample\), it is intended for demonstrating the usage of Revit Cloud API.
+This sample demonstrates the workflow of  migrating a Revit RCW model from `BIM 360 Team` to `BIM 360 Docs`.

-The sample addon includes the features as follow:
+The sample addon includes the following features:
 1. Access all the contents within BIM 360 Team and Docs by logging with Autodesk Account.
-2. Download the Revit models to specified local folder from BIM 360 Team.
+2. Download the Revit models from `BIM 360 Team` to specified local folder from BIM 360 Team.
 3. Selected the targeted folder by navigating from BIM 360 Docs, and upload the Revit models from local folder to the targeted folder on BIM 360 Docs.
 4. Reload the links to the correct model in the cloud.